ddweiqian/Try-Hack-Me-Badge/Log Analysis/Notes.md

 Carefully delete logs to avoid removing valuable ones.
 Always back up crucial log files before deletion.

 ### Importance of a Well-Defined Deletion Policy:
+Log deletion must be performed carefully to avoid removing logs that could still be of value.
+The backup of log files, especially crucial ones, is necessary before deletion.

+It is essential to have a well-defined deletion policy to ensure compliance with data protection laws and regulations.
+Log deletion helps to:

 1. Maintain manageable log size for analysis.